How to Check SSL Certificates and Stay Secure

 Understanding SSL

 So, how to check HTTPS?
-There is an effortless way to check if a site uses SSL certificates.
-Every site that uses the SSL certificate system will have the HTTPS protocol specifier in its web address.
-While HTTP stands for HyperText Transfer Protocol, the S adds the security part provided by SSL.
-So check for these two things to know whether a site is SSL protected.
+Checking if a site is secured with TLS is simple.
+Every site that uses the TLS certificate system will have the HTTPS protocol specifier in its web address.
+While HTTP stands for HyperText Transfer Protocol, the S adds the security part provided by TSL.
+So check for these two things to know whether a site is TLS protected.

 The site name should start with HTTPS, e.g., https://www.yoursitename.com.

-You can get detailed information about the site’s security by clicking on the padlock icon on your browser application’s address bar.
+You can get detailed information about the site’s security by clicking on the site information/padlock icon on your browser application’s address bar.

-Now for the in-depth explanation and a deeper understanding of SSL, how it works, and why it is essential, let’s keep reading.
+Now for the in-depth explanation and a deeper understanding of TSL, how it works, and why it is essential, let’s keep reading.

 Various Types Of SSL Certificates